Aquatic Invasive Species (AIS)

 People play an important role in protecting waterways from aquatic invasives.
 Everyone that enjoys lakes and rivers needs to be proactive about keeping our aquatic ecosystems safe.
 If you are using your boat in a number of different waterbodies, or especially if you bring a boat from another province or state, make sure to clean, drain and dry your boat and equipment.

-Crown Managers Partnership Efforts on Aquatic Invasive Species
+Crown Managers Partnership Efforts on AIS

 Regional outcome: The CCE remains free of infestation by the most devastating AIS that are already present in much of North America and are causing severe negative environmental, economic and social impacts.

 Objective: Keep the CCE lakes, rivers and streams free of zebra and quagga mussels and eurasian water milfoil.

 Indicators: Eurasian Water Milfoil, Zebra and Quagga mussels.

 Approach: An initial pilot AIS prevention strategy was developed and implemented in the Alberta portion of the CCE as there was no AIS prevention strategy in place.
 The pilot project began with an AIS risk assessment workshop that was held in Waterton in the fall of 2012 that would lead to the development of a five pronged strategy entailing: communications, education and outreach; inspections; monitoring; legislation, policy and planning; and establishing a 1-800 number.
 Currently the Alberta AIS program is operating in the entire province and is staying connected with Montana and British Columbia in their AIS prevention efforts.